-At Neon Lights, the most comprehensive and eclectic music & arts festival in Singapore yet, you’re guaranteed a great time.
+At Neon Lights, the most comprehensive and eclectic music and arts festival in Singapore yet, you’re guaranteed a great time.
 Regardless of your age or taste in music, there’s something for you at the stellar show featuring a variety of international and local performers.
-Breaking the mould with acts of all forms and genres, they’ve showcased indie and electronic musicians, and even spoken word poetry and stand-up comedy.
+Breaking the mould with acts of all forms and genres, the festival has showcased indie and electronic musicians, and even spoken word poetry and stand-up comedy.

-Brought to you by a team of directors who have curated outdoor music festivals in Ireland, UK, and Australia, Neon Lights first hit our shores in 2015.
+Brought to you by a team of directors who have curated outdoor music festivals in Ireland, the UK, and Australia, Neon Lights first hit our shores in 2015.
 Its inaugural edition saw acts such as Damien Rice, Rachael Yamagata, Flight Facilities, drag revue RIOT!, as well as stand-up comics presented by Comedy Masala.
-2016’s line-up includes headliners Foals and Sigur Rós, alongside Yuna, Chairlift, Crystal Castles, and local musicians Gentle Bones, Cashew Chemists and Linying.
+2016’s line-up included headliners Foals and Sigur Rós, alongside Yuna, Chairlift, Crystal Castles, as well as local musicians Gentle Bones, Cashew Chemists and Linying.

 St Jerome's Laneway Festival

-Over 12 hours of great music, delicious food, and lots of fun — that's what you can expect at the famed St Jerome's Laneway Festival.
+More than 12 hours of great music, delicious food, and lots of fun—that's what you can expect at the famed St Jerome's Laneway Festival.
 Held in January each year, this indie-focused festival is all about tunes, bands, and singers that are anything but mainstream.
-Past headliners include Two Door Cinema Club, Foals, Chvrches, Grimes, and Haim — just to name a few.
+Past headliners include Two Door Cinema Club, Foals, Chvrches, Grimes, Glass Animals, Nao and Haim—just to name a few.
 The action spans across two stages so you get incredible live music non-stop for the entire day.

 Music aside, the F&B situation at Laneway never fails to impress.
-2016 saw a spread of delectable offerings from Melt Bar, The Fabulous Baker Boy, Common Man Coffee Roasters, and many more.
+Recent years have seen a spread of delectable offerings from Keisuke Ramen, Kko Kko Nara, Melt Bar, Common Man Coffee Roasters, and many more.